jacktasia/dumb-diff/README.md

 ## About

 Dumb Diff is an Emacs package for fast arbitrary diffs.
+It will automatically show "word diffs."

 Calling `dumb-diff` will create two comparison buffers on top and one result buffer on the bottom.
 Every time you call `dumb-diff` it will update the result buffer and show the UI.
 You can use `dumb-diff-set-region-as-buffer1` and `dumb-diff-set-region-as-buffer2` to copy the content of selected regions directly into the buffer without needed to call `dumb-diff` first.

 ## Why?

 I often need to see the diff of arbitrary content that is either not in a file or is only part of one.
 For instance, I'll have a string somewhere in a file, and then someone will send me an edit for it.
 I have often found this situation awkward, so I made this.
 Similar functionality is somewhere in the `ediff` package and elsewhere.
 See [alternatives](#alternatives).

 ## How it works?